 Example Summarized Controller Builds

 This section contains more summarized descriptions of some controller builds.
 As I complete controllers, more examples will be added.
-And I should get better as I go.
+And I should get better as I go, so do not assume earlier examples are done by my best means.
+At this point, I have seven controllers planned that have yet to be added.

 The Idiot Box